PM-Notes/Prince2/README.md

 ### Product Breakdown Structure (PBS)
 - Similar to the Work Breakdown Structure
+- Used at Project and Stage Plan levels and optional for Team Plans.
-- Top down view of all the products a project is goin to generate
+- Top down hirearchle view of all the products a project is goin to generate
 - Starting at top with the finished deliverable or outcome of the project
 - Then breaking each product down to its constituent components in a hirearacle structure
 - Before this can be done, a Project Product Description should be written
 - The Senior User is responsible for specifying the Project Product
 - But in practice the Project Manager will often complete the Project Product Description in conjunction with the Senior User and the Executive.
-- This provides a high-level scope of the project.
+- This effectively provides a high-level scope of the project.

-PBS Example: S3-3P18
+> Prince2 doesn not prescribe a format for a PBS, it could be a simple indented list, a mind-map or a digramtic structure.

 ![PBS Example](https://github.com/NetDevNotes/prince2/blob/master/pbs-example.png)

 ### Product Description